 (vi) Continuance of benefit following business closure.
 After five years’ continuous membership a member disposes of his/her business as a result of illness or accident, that the member, during the 12 month period following termination, shall be entitled to Serious Illness Benefit under the provisions of this Rule.

-(C) CONVALESCENCE BENEFIT
+(C) CONVALESCENCE CHARITY

 (i) In circumstance where a member has been affected by a prolonged and serious medical condition which has resulted in hardship and the need for convalescence and/or respite care, may apply using the Convalescence and Respite application form, available through the Benefits department at Head Office.